andrasq/node-restiq/Readme.md

 smaller, lighter, faster framework for REST API's, in the spirit of restify.

-Useful to serve 16k requests per second per thread, not 4k.
-Intended for lean, fast micro-services; client requests maybe later.

-This is a work in progress.
+Lean and fast for low-latency micro-services where overhead is important.
+Depending on the app, can serve 20k requests / second or more, and 18k / sec for more complex apps.

 The basics are in place -- route mapping, fast route decoding, pre-, post- and per-route stacks are working.
-Errors are caught and converted into a 500 response.
+Errors are caught and converted into HTTP 500 responses.
 Unmapped routes return 405 errors.
+The calls themselves can return any HTTP status code.

+There are not a lot of frills yet, but I was able to swap out restify in a fairly complex project and have all its unit tests pass.

 Objectives